tvandinther/tvandinther.github.io/src/content/blog/refactor-partial-application.md

 description: "..."
 date: 2023-03-13T10:18:00+12:00
 # lastUpdated: 2023-02-08T00:03:00+13:00
+# image:
+#   url: "/assets/images/blog/refactor-partial-application.png"
+#   alt: "Blog post banner image"
 draft: true
 author: "Tom van Dinther"
 tags: ["functional programming", "refactoring"]
 categories: ["refactoring"]
-featured: true
+featured: false
 ---
 Partial application is a useful concept from the functional programming paradigm.
-It takes a function of *n* arguments and returns the same function requiring a subset of it’s arguments.
+It takes a function of *n* arguments and returns the same function requiring a subset of its arguments.
 This concept can be a useful tool when refactoring code, and if the language you work with offers the ability to work with lambda expressions or other forms of anonymous functions, you can easily perform this refactor.

 > **Note:** The number of arguments a function operates on is known as it’s arity, with special terminology:
 **nullary** — f()